RIALTO: A HISTORY

 Arizona movie theater mogul Harry Nace acquired a majority interest in the Theatre in the mid-1920s, which set the stage for its later sale to the Paramount-Publix chain, with which he had financial ties.
 Nace had stakes in theaters all over the state, including his flagship, the recently restored art-deco Orpheum in Phoenix, and a Rialto in Phoenix that had perhaps the best marquee of any Arizona theater, complete with a facade-spanning neon sunburst atop its giant marquee.
 Paramount-Publix, as the entity that would take over the Theatre in 1948 was called, was the result of an intense theater buying spree by Adolph Zukor, studio head of Paramount Pictures, in the late ‘20s.

 Lessors William B. Stidham and Marion Jennings, along with Theatre manager John A. Jacobs, reopened the Theatre yet again in 1973, keeping the Plaza nomenclature.
-But the group had no truck with Spanish-language films.
-They were interested in a new business model, one that would eventually become the multi-billion dollar entity it is today: pornography.
-Jacobs and his group began showing the infamous film Deep Throat, starring Linda Lovelace.
-Naturally, great controversy was thusly engendered.
-The city of Tucson tried to get an injunction against the new lessors, claiming it wasn’t related to the showing of Deep Throat.
+But rather than continuing with Spanish-language films, the group shifted their business model to adult films.
+Jacobs and his group began showing the infamous film Deep Throat, starring Linda Lovelace, which led to a fair amount of controversy.
+The city of Tucson attempted to get an injunction against the new lessors, claiming it wasn’t related to the controversial film.
 It appears Stidham and Jennings had misstated some information on their application for a business license.
 However, the injunction was overturned, because the City had not done due diligence to make this determination before granting the license.
-Next at bat was the federal government, which charged manager Jacobs with receiving an obscene film in interstate commerce.
+Next, the federal government charged manager Jacobs with receiving an obscene film in interstate commerce.
 He was convicted of the charge and sentenced to six months in prison and a $5,000 fine.
-However, his conviction was overturned by the 9th Circuit Court of Appeals, because the District court, in convicting Jacobs, used a definition of obscenity that did not exist when the alleged crime was committed.
-This ultimately led to the largely unobstructed operation of the Theatre as a porno house for five years.
+However, his conviction was overturned by the 9th Circuit Court of Appeals, because the District Court, in convicting Jacobs, used a definition of obscenity that did not exist when the alleged crime was committed.
+This ultimately led to the Theatre largely screening adult films for five years.

 There was a minor fire in 1981 in El Cine Plaza, but the most cataclysmic event in the Theatre’s history didn’t come until January 7th, 1984.
 On that day, just after the start of the 6:30 screening, there was a tremendous explosion underneath the stage that could be felt blocks away.
 Fortunately, only one person was injured, with minor cuts.
 The boiler for the old Theatre had last been inspected in 1976.
 At some point between then and that fateful January day, someone had replaced the valve on the boiler, which was rated for 30 PSI max, with a 150 PSI max valve.
 The buildup in pressure was what led to the explosion, despite the early suspicion that natural gas was the cause.
 The destruction was extensive: the stage collapsed, as did part of the Theatre’s stagehouse; a metal door on the east side of the Theatre was blown off its hinges, and the building was subsequently condemned by the city building inspector.
 Fire Captain Kevin Keeley offered the opinion that the Theatre now needed very extensive renovation or a complete tear-down.
 What’s more, the then-manager, Jesus C. Ortiz, was cited for violations of the fire code because two exit doors were blocked, suggesting that the accident could potentially have been much more catastrophic in its human toll.
 All in all, it was a bad day for El Cine Plaza that fortunately wasn’t considerably worse.
 El Cine Plaza consequently closed its doors for good.